 Key research areas

-Food Science, Food Chemistry, Bioaccessibility and Bioavailability of Bioactives, Digestion of Food and Natural Health Products, Food Emulsions, Packaging Film Design, HPLC and GC analysis of food components, Process Machinery Design
+Post-Harvest Processing, Food Chemistry, Bioaccessibility and Bioavailability of Bioactives, Digestion of Food and Natural Health Products, Food Emulsions, Packaging Film Design, HPLC and GC Analysis of Food Components, Process Machinery Design.

 PhD, Food Science, McGill University, Canada